European Privacy Regulators Take Coordinated Action Against Facebook

 The USA has far more to loose than the rest of the world.
 Most of the big players earn MORE outside the USA than they do inside, if they were forced to choose they would choose the world over the USA.
 The US is a saturated market with little growth potential, the growth potential in the rest of the world is HUGE.

-Start pissing off the world and over 2/3 of the US economy
+Start pissing off the world and over 2/3 of the US economy could disappear (bring the US down to 6% of the worlds GDP in line with its population)